What We Believe

-As a church, we at Lakewood Presbyterian Church are committed to the historic Christian faith, the basic truths of which are summarized in the gospel (literally, the good news) that through Jesus Christ it is possible for you to know God personally.
-If you are curious about how this can happen or if you are skeptical about Christianity in general or about any of its particular teachings, we would be happy to talk with you further.
+At Lakewood Presbyterian Church, we are dedicated to the historic Christian faith.
+The core truths of this faith are encapsulated in the gospel, which means "good news."
+Through Jesus Christ, it is possible for you to know God personally.
+If you have questions about how this can happen or if you are skeptical about Christianity or any specific teachings, we would be happy to discuss this with you further.

 What do Presbyterians Believe?